IamAryankaushal/AWS-personalize-project/Read-Me.md

 This project demonstrates the development of a **real-time personalized recommendation system** using **Amazon Personalize**, an AWS-managed machine learning service.
 The system provides dynamic content recommendations based on user interactions, item metadata, and contextual data.

-> This was a **group project** developed during an **AWS Cloud internship**, under the guidance of a mentor.
+> This was a **group project** developed during an **AWS Cloud internship** during my time at **F13 Technologies**, under the guidance of a mentor.
 Contributions were made collaboratively across design, implementation, and testing phases.

 ---